 All this data proves that the AC naming conventions used for wireless routers are unrealistic estimations, that should not matter when you choose your next router.
 Other criteria are a lot more important: 8 things to consider when buying a wireless router (for beginners)

 If you want to know the real-life speed you get from a wireless router, before purchasing it, you should read in-depth reviews online.
 Many websites, like Digital Citizen, spend a lot of time testing wireless routers and showing what you get in normal, day-to-day situations, without expensive lab equipment.

 How should I interpret this AC naming convention, when it comes to wireless routers?

-The main idea to remember is that the AC naming convention doesn't tell you the real-life speed of the wireless network that you get when buying one WiFi router or another.
-If you have read our article, this naming convention tells you other things like:
+The AC naming convention does not tell you the real-life speed of the wireless network that you get when buying one router or another.
+This naming convention tells you other things like:

 - Whether the router is expensive or affordable.
 Wireless routers up to AC1750 and sometimes even AC1900, tend to be affordable for most people.
 Routers above AC3200 are always premium models for which you pay a lot of money.

 - Whether the router is single band, dual-band or tri-band: routers up to AC1000 are always single band, and emit their WiFi signal on the slow 2.4 GHz frequency.
 AC1200 routers up to AC3200 are dual-band routers that emit their signal both on the 2.4 GHz and 5 GHz frequencies.
 Routers with a naming convention above AC3200 are tri-band wireless routers.